-- How do you handle curricular content in classes with many levels of ability? - Are you prepared to individualize instruction?
-How would you do that? - What do you consider to be the ideal learning environment? - Describe the role of the teacher in the learning process. - What can you do to improve learning opportunities in your particular area? - What teaching techniques are effective for you? - What are the major problems that you face in the classroom? - How would you organize and what would you include in a unit lesson plan? - How do you expect to motivate students? - How will your teaching benefit students? - How will you start your class the first day? - What would I see if I came into your classroom while you were teaching reading? - You have a student who cannot read.
-How would you go about helping this child? - What materials do you need to teach your subject? - Do parents have a place in your instructional program? - How do you inform parents of their child's progress in grades and daily learning? - How do you incorporate your teaching philosophy into your daily instruction? - Describe an effective teacher.
+- o How do you handle curricular content in classes with many levels of ability? - o Are you prepared to individualize instruction?
+How would you do that? - O What do you consider to be the ideal learning environment? - Describe the role of the teacher in the learning process. - O What can you do to improve learning opportunities in your particular area? - O What teaching techniques are effective for you? - What are the major problems that you face in the classroom? - o How would you organize and what would you include in a unit lesson plan? - o How do you expect to motivate students? - O How will you start your class the first day? - O What would I see if I came into your classroom while you were teaching reading? - You have a student who cannot read.
+How would you go about helping this child? - O Do parents have a place in your instructional program? - O How do you inform parents of their child's progress in grades and daily learning? - o How do you incorporate your teaching philosophy into your daily instruction? - Describe an effective teacher. - o If I walked into your classroom, what would the physical space look like?